jbittel/django-mama-cas/docs/settings.rst

    :default: ``2``

-   If single sign-out is enabled and `gevent`_ is installed, this setting limits the concurrency of requests sent for a logout event.
+   If single logout is enabled and `gevent`_ is installed, this setting limits the concurrency of requests sent for a logout event.
 If the number of requests reaches this limit, additional requests block until there is room.
 Setting this value to zero disables this limiting.